bfbarry/CollabFinder/progress_doc.md

 - "Because GET requests are harder to protect against CSRF, they should only be used on actions that do not introduce state changes."
 - [Why models have no constructors](https://stackoverflow.com/questions/20460339/flask-sqlalchemy-constructor): "Flask-SQLAlchemy's base model class (which is also SQLAlchemy's declarative base class) defines a constructor that just takes **kwargs and stores all the arguments given, so it isn't really necessary to define a constructor."
 - [Calling raw SQL commands](https://stackoverflow.com/questions/17972020/how-to-execute-raw-sql-in-flask-sqlalchemy-app?rq=1)

-## Business matters
-- Crowdfight is doing something similar, for science/research projects
-- Create Subreddit and facebook page

-# Chapters to look at:
-- Full text search

 WHAT WE CAN OFFER THAN FINDCOLLABS DOESN'T